Frequently Asked Wedding Questions

 15. How long does the ceremony last?

-Depending on its complexity - between 20 and 30 minutes maximum.
-When you're planning your day, allow yourself half an hour from when your bridesmaids walk down the aisle to when everyone is hugging you and saying congratulations.
+Allow 30 minutes from when you're walking down the aisle to when everyone is hugging you and saying congratulations.

 I arrive at least 30 minutes ahead of the ceremony start time, so I can set up, do my sound checks, and make sure everything is as it should be.
-It also gives me time to talk to the groom as the guests are arriving, and then greet the bride as she arrives.
+It also gives me time to talk to the groom as the guests are arriving, and then greet the couple too.
 When you're both ready, we begin!

 Yes.
 You'll need this for name changes.
-The certificate I give you on the day is still a legal document proving your marriage, but it's largely ceremonial.
-I can apply to the BDM for the full certificate on your behalf at cost price and have it posted it to you.
-It's far simpler for me to do it - you avoid yet more form filling.
+I can apply to the BDM for the full certificate on your behalf and have it posted it to you.

 I have a network of Celebrant friends who I can turn to in case of emergency.
 They are all of the same style and approach as me, so you'll feel comfortable with them.
 Read this blog to see the backup plan in action!